ForestAdmin/documentation-user-guide/workspaces/building-a-workspace/README.md

 Write anything you wish to display, then customize how it's displayed using the style options.

-{% hint style="info" %}
-Soon you'll be able to use markdown format as well.
-{% endhint %}

 ### The Action Component

 The **Action** component can be used to trigger `global,` `single`, and `bulk` Smart Actions as well as CRUD operations.&#x20;